-musdb is museum-digital's tool for indexing and inventorization.
-Originally developed for recording objects to be published only, it has since developed into a full-featured inventorization and museum management solution.
-It's features include:
+Musdb is museum-digital's tool for indexing and creating inventories.
+Originally developed for recording objects to be published only, it has since developed into a full-featured inventory and museum management solution.